 Alternatively, a third party intervened and put a formal end to Chaos and maybe Alsanna with it.
 Gwyndolin had taken great interest in these lands where the children of Dark chose to reside, save for the kingdom of Shulva.
 However, Elana merely plotted revenge on the surface deep within the underground ruins of Shulva.
 And since her vengeance ultimately never materialized due to the events of DS2’s Crown of the Sunken King DLC, it is unlikely that Gwyndolin would hear stories of Elana over the other unholy creatures whose involvement in their kingdoms visibly affected history and geography.
 And if the Darkmoon deity knew about the Dark spawns, he most certainly would want them to know the vengeance of the gods.
 Thus, Irithyll may well have sent forces to investigate these rumored badlands and eliminate these Dark abominations in female form along with any other threats they might come across, such as the Flame of Chaos.
 We may even meet one of its participants.

 Tsorig is a curious warrior.
 His Black Iron previously belonged to DS1’s Black Iron Tarkus and was acquired from the knight’s corpse in Anor Londo, so he is not the source of the Knight Slayer’s title.
 Nonetheless, Tarkus was a notable warrior among a chivalric order touted as the strongest in its time.
 In that case, wearing it may be a sign of Tsorig’s respect for the knight and aspirations for similar recognition.
 If we defeat him when the Knight Slayer invades us in the Catacombs of Carthus, he will make himself available to summon as an ally in Smouldering Lake.
 This suggests that Tsorig respects strength in combat and so honors his loss by offering his support.
-Even so, he remains hostile as a non-invader in Smouldering Lake all the same, proving that he ultimately hopes to overcome his strong opponents.
+Even so, he remains hostile as a non-invader in the Lake all the same, proving that he ultimately hopes to overcome his strong opponents — hence he performs the “My Thanks!” gesture upon our defeat.
 This is true even when that opponent is himself, as Tsorig’s white phantom will assist in slaying his actual body at the lake.
 Due to the nature of summoning, this is feasible, but it also shows that the man wants nothing more than to challenge himself, seemingly so that he too can surpass his own limits and be recognized as the strongest.

 Ring that is known by the name of Knight Hunter Zorig.